How to Calculate the Statical or First Moment of Area of Beam Sections?

-The statical or first moment of area (Q) simply measures the distribution of a beam sections’s area relative to an axis.
-It is calculated by taking the summation of all areas, multiplied by its distance from a particular axis (Area by Distance).
+The statical or first moment of area (Q) simply measures the distribution of a beam section’s area relative to an axis.
+It is calculated by taking the summation of all areas, multiplied by their distance from a particular axis (Area by Distance).

-In fact, you may not have realised it, but if you’ve calculated the centroid of a beam section then you would have already calculated the first moment of area.
-Also this property, often denoted by Q, is most commonly used when determining the shear stress of a beam section.
+In fact, you may not have realized it, but if you’ve calculated the centroid of a beam section then you would have already calculated the first moment of area.
+Also, this property, often denoted by Q, is most commonly used when determining the shear stress of a beam section.

-Since beam sections are usually made up many geometries we first need to split the section into segments.
-After this, the area and centroid of each segment is calculated to find the overall statical moment of area.
+Since beam sections are usually made up of many geometries we first need to split the section into segments.
+After this, to find the overall statical moment of the area, the area and centroid of each segment are calculated.

 Remember that the first moment of area is the summation of the areas multiplied by the distance from the axis.
 So the formula for the statical moment of area relative to the horizontal x-axis is:

 Similarly, we can calculate the statical moment of area of the BOTTOM portion of the section.
-This involes Segments 3 and 4 which are below the neutral axis.
+This involves Segments 3 and 4 which are below the neutral axis.

-Of course you don’t need to do all these calculations manually because you can use our fantastic Free Moment of Inertia Calculator to find the statical moment of area of beam sections.
+Of course, manually computing for the moment of inertia is not necessary with the use of our Free Moment of Inertia Calculator to find the statical/first moment of area of beam sections.

 Visit the next step: How to Calculate the Moment of Inertia of a Beam Section.